-What grandma does in her recipe that I can not replicate in mine?
+What does grandma do in her recipe that we can’t replicate in ours?

-It all comes to balance, and balance needs action and time.
-Or better: right action at the right time.
+It all comes down to balance, and achieving balance requires taking the right actions at the right time.

-To define the actions and times I just talked about, Neapolitan pizzaioli invented 3 words: Puntata, Staglio and Appretto.
+To define the actions and times I just talked about, Neapolitan pizzaioli invented three words: Puntata, Staglio, and Appretto.

-Funny thing: these 3 words have nothing to do with baking.
-They come from different fields, and they have been adapted to fit into the “baking world.”
+Interestingly, these words have nothing to do with baking.
+They come from different fields and have been adapted to fit into the world of baking.

-I call them: the 3 keystone steps of dough making.
-I like this bombastic way to define them because I think that just by deeply knowing these steps, everyone’s “baking show” can improve.
-Also, by knowing them, you can easily talk with a pizza chef and, with a short sentence, describe all your dough making process and understand his one.
+I call them the 3 keystone steps of dough making.
+I like this bombastic way of defining them because I believe that by deeply understanding these steps, anyone’s baking skills can improve.
+Additionally, by knowing them, you can easily communicate with a pizza chef and describe your dough-making process in a short sentence and understand theirs.

-In the same way that the pointer dog freezes before chasing the prey.
-Your dough “freezes” and gently orient the gluten in one direction, but ready to follow the shape that you will give it.
+“Puntata” is a term derived from the pointer dog.
+Just as the pointer dog pauses before chasing its prey, your dough “pauses” and gently orients the gluten in one direction, while also being prepared to take the shape that you give it.

-In English, this is commonly called bulk fermentation.
+In English, this is commonly referred to as bulk fermentation.